Coronavirus: Will EU soon roll out Sputnik V vaccine? | DW | 29.03.2021

 Residents of the Irkutsk region are being vaccinated against COVID in a specially outfitted medical train

-Russia, however, is planning to vaccinate some 30 million of its own people by in the same time frame, according to news agency TASS, citing Health Minister Mikhail Murashko.
+Russia, however, is planning to vaccinate some 30 million of its own people in the same time frame, according to report from news agency TASS citing Health Minister Mikhail Murashko.
 For that, the country would need around 60 million individual doses — leaving 118 million inoculations for export, enough vaccines for around 59 million people.

 With all that interest, Russia simply doesn't have the production capacities to meet EU's needs of inoculating an additional 450 million people — and that is unlikely to change in the foreseeable future.